hpml-fall2025/hpml-project/README.md

 also unzip the SPY1min_clean.csv.zip file to get access to the 1 min intraday data (as it is too large to be committed to the repository)

+To see more about how to set up the FinBERT pipeline if you'd like to run locally, read our fork of the FinBERT repository here: https://github.com/taimurshaikh/finBERT/tree/master

 ---

 ### B. Wandb Dashboard